elf4j/elf4j-api/README.md

                 (Supplier) () -> "a Supplier function type");
 ```

-Per lambda expression syntax requirement, the downcast of `Supplier/Supplier<?>/Supplier<String>` here is necessary
+Per the lambda expression syntax requirement, the downcast of `Supplier/Supplier<?>/Supplier<String>` here is necessary
 because this lambda is used as a parameter declared as an `Object` rather than a functional interface.

 ## Use it...